enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 The syntax of the mpirun various from mpi implementation.
-The example given here comes from the Origin2000 and implies a single processor (the argument after the -np flag indicates the number of processors.
+The example given here comes from the Origin2000 and implies a single processor (the argument after the -np flag indicates the number of processors).

 The parameter test\_name corresponds to the parameter file that specifies the type of test and the test particulars.
 This file is ascii, and can be edited.
-A complete

 It consists of a series of lines (and optional comments) each of which specifies the value of one parameter.
 The parameters are discussed in more detail in :ref:`EnzoParameters`.